DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### 1. Teaching subject (trainees)

 You must have taken up a place on a teacher training course in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) for the academic year 2023 to 2024.
-Your teacher training provider must be accredited by the UK government, and you must be training to teach one of the following subjects:
+Your teacher training provider must be accredited by the UK government, and you must be training to teach one of the following subjects at secondary level (teaching children aged 11 to 16 or 11 to 18):

+* any secondary level language(s), including courses combining language(s) with another subject, as long as language(s) make up at least 50% of the course content

-* any secondary language or languages, including courses with content which is at least 50% languages – you can combine training to teach English with another language, as long as the non-English language makes up at least 50% of your course
+* any secondary level language(s), including courses combining language(s) with English language and literature, as long as the non-English language(s) make up at least 50% of the course content

-* secondary physics, including [Engineers teach physics](/subjects/engineers-teach-physics), and courses with content which is at least 50% physics
+* secondary level physics, including [Engineers teach physics](/subjects/engineers-teach-physics), and courses with content which is at least 50% physics

 You can search for [postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) accredited by the UK government leading to the award of QTS.
 You will still be eligible for the international relocation payment if your course leads to PGCE + QTS or PGDE + QTS.